ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 }
 ```

-The code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/lib/event-sourcing-dynamodb-stack.ts).
-CDK really simplifys your stack definition/deployment and saves you from getting a lot of headaches.
+(The code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/lib/event-sourcing-dynamodb-stack.ts))

+CDK significantly simplifys your stack definition/deployment - saving you from a big headache.

-The commands below will deploy the whole stack, make sure to have your `AWS CLI` configured:
+The commands below will deploy the whole stack:

 ```sh
 cdk synth
 cdk deploy
 ```

+(make sure to have your `AWS CLI` configured)

 ## Testing

 In order to test the whole flow, we would need a Gateway that publishes a message to our SQS queue.
-Let's just use the `AWS CLI` and publish a message to the queue, feel free to change [its content](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/test/message.json).
+For that, we will use `AWS CLI` to publish a message to the queue, the message's content can be edited [here](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/test/message.json).

 ```sh
 aws sqs send-message --queue-url ${QUEUE_URL} --message-body file://test/message.json
 ```

-Then check in the DynamoDB table that the event was correctly created:
+Then check in the DynamoDB table to make sure the event was correctly created:

 ![Event](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-event.png)

-If it is not the case, you will have the check the Lambda's logs on CloudWatch.
+If it was not - you will have to check the Lambda's logs on CloudWatch.

 # Conclusion

-Designing and deploying a whole event sourcing system on AWS was pretty simple with the help of CDK and DynamoDB.
-And by using AWS, the whole system is serverless, scalable and enterprise ready!
-AWS CDK will really save you time and provide more features than AWS Cloud​Formation.
-Also, the AWS CDK supports TypeScript, JavaScript, Python, Java, and C# so that you can use your favorite language.
+Designing and deploying a whole event sourcing system on AWS is pretty straightforward using CDK and DynamoDB.
+By using AWS - the whole system is serverless, scalable, and enterprise ready!
+AWS CDK will not only save you a lot of time but also provide you more features than AWS Cloud​Formation.
+Also, the AWS CDK supports TypeScript, JavaScript, Python, Java, and C# allowing you to code in your preferred language.

-The code used in this blog post is available at [this GitHub repository](https://github.com/Falydoor/event-sourcing-dynamodb) in case you want to clone a working example.
+All the working code featured in this blog post is available on [this GitHub repository](https://github.com/Falydoor/event-sourcing-dynamodb) for your reference.

 Need help using the latest AWS technologies?
-Or do you need help modernizing your legacy systems to use these new tools?
+Need help modernizing your legacy systems to implement these new tools?
 Ippon can help!
 Send us a line at [contact@ippon.tech](mailto:contact@ippon.tech).